spences10/scottspence.com/posts/customising-fonts-in-tailwind-css-and-daisyui.md

 All the daisyUI themes except Cyberpunk and Wireframe have the same font right now.

-I can change the daisyUI theme on the root `app.html` file in the project with the `data-theme` attribute on the `html` element.
+Once I've added in the daisyUI config I can change the daisyUI theme on the root `app.html` file in the project with the `data-theme` attribute on the `html` element.

 So in this example I'm using the `wireframe` theme: